 5 Simple Social-Emotional Learning Activities for Kids

 When children develop social-emotional skills, they gain the ability to process their emotions, maintain positive relationships, achieve goals, and show empathy towards others.
-Here are a few social-emotional learning activities to help children develop these core skills.
+Here are a few social-emotional learning activities for kids at home to help children develop these core skills.

 Having overwhelming emotions can make it difficult to focus on a specific task.
 Have your child scribble away their emotions on paper and they’re sure to feel calmer.